[Rev. 5/20/2016 11:50:17 AM--2015]

 A. The Committee on Moral Character and Fitness (C & F Committee).
 The C & F Committee was originally created by court order dated September 29, 1993, as a subcommittee of the board, and was formally codified in S.C.R.
 49(3) in November 1996.
-The committee is composed of nine members who are active members of the State Bar of Nevada as well as up to four lay members who are professionals with expertise in fields that are germane to the determination of the character and fitness issues presented to the C & F Committee.
-Five attorney members are appointed by the court, and four attorney members by the board of governors.
+The C & F Committee is composed of thirteen members who are active members of the State Bar of Nevada as well as up to four lay members who are professionals with expertise in fields that are germane to the determination of the character and fitness issues presented to the C & F Committee.
+Seven attorney members are appointed by the court, and six attorney members by the board of governors.
 The lay members are appointed by the board of governors.
 The chair is selected by the court from the attorney members.

 B. The Committee on Functional Equivalency (Equivalency Committee).
 Also by court order filed September 29, 1993, the court created the Equivalency Committee, a second subcommittee of the board, also formally codified in S.C.R.
 49(3) in November 1996.
 The committee is composed of seven members who are active members of the State Bar of Nevada.
 Four of the members are appointed by the court, and three members are appointed by the board of governors.
 The chair is selected by the court from the appointed members.

 [As amended; effective August 24, 2015.]